-For the Year ended December 31, 2016 With Comparative Amounts as of December 31, 2015 and 2014
+For the Year ended December 31, 2017 With Comparative Amounts as of December 31, 2016 and 2015

-The following Management's Discussion and Analysis (MD&A) of activities and financial performance of the Oakdale Irrigation District (District) provides an introduction to the financial statements of the District for the year ended December 31, 2016 (with comparative information for the year ended December 31, 2015 and 2014).
+The Management's Discussion and Analysis (MD&A) of activities and financial performance of the Oakdale Irrigation District (District) provides an introduction to the financial statements of the District for the year ended December 31, 2017 (with comparative information for the years ended December 31, 2016 and 2015).
 We encourage readers to consider the information presented here in conjunction with the transmittal letter in the Introductory Section and with the basic financial statements and related notes, which follow this section.